tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ```

 Since we are using our existing instance, it makes sense to see our same object
 ID.
-After what we've learned so far about thread re-use, it makes sense to see
+After what we've learned so far about thread re-use, it's not a complete
-the same thead ID again as well.
+surprise to see the same thead ID again as well (despite a different proxy
+method being used).

 As we mentioned above, since `async` doesn't block our main thread, we can call
 it multiple times.
 If we can get multiple calls to `async` queued up, should
-things be running concurrently and therefor in multiple threads?
+things be running concurrently and therefore in multiple threads?

 ```markup
 > async